metaory/mail-delivery-trains-challenge/README.md

+# Program to control a network of autonomous mail delivery trains

+## How to run

+    npm install
+    npm start

+---

+## Challenge

 _You have been asked to write a program to control a network of **autonomous mail delivery trains**_

 Each instance of this problem has: